 Council in September was set to approve (or not) a joint development agreement for a parking garage and hotel along Broadway between University Ave and Pleasant Street.
 A vote was postponed due to the absence of a council member and the bizarre revelation that one of the property owners was opposed to the project.

-At Tuesday’s study session, the University Hill Commercial Area Management Commission suggested another move: that Boulder sell the University Hill General Improvement District (UHGID) parking lot on Pleasant Street to the hotel developers.
+At Tuesday’s A council meeting where members deep-dive into topics of community interest and city staff present r..., the University Hill Commercial Area Management Commission suggested another move: that Boulder sell the University Hill General Improvement District (UHGID) parking lot on Pleasant Street to the hotel developers.
 The Hill Reinvestment Working Group recommended using the proceeds of the sale to build an above-ground parking garage at a 49-spot UHGID lot nearby on 14th Street.

 “What we heard in September was kind of, ‘Go back to the drawing board,'” said Sarah Wiebenson, hill community development coordinator.
 “That a $22 million underground garage that gets you 200 spaces was not a proposal they wanted to continue considering.”